 If you’re a registered nurse, choosing to become a certified registered nurse anesthetist (CRNA) could be a smart career move.

-According to the Bureau of Labor and Statistics (BLS), the median annual wage for nurse anesthetists is $167,950.
-And they belong to an advanced practitioner field that’s expected to grow 26% over the next 10 years.
+According to the Bureau of Labor and Statistics (BLS), the median annual wage for nurse anesthetists is $183,580.
+And they belong to an advanced practitioner field (which also includes nurse practitioners and nurse midwives) that’s expected to grow a whopping 45% over the next 10 years.

 If you’re a CRNA dealing with a ton of student debt, you may wonder if refinancing would be a good decision.
 Let’s take a look at look at the pros and cons of student loan refinancing for CRNAs.

 Note that the COVID-19 pandemic and federal relief measures have impacted many student loan borrowers.
 To learn more about your options and whether you should consider refinancing now, check out our guide.